Reverie

 Gaston Bachelard, The Poetics of Reverie, trans.
 Danille Russell (Boston: Beacon Press, 1969), p.
 65, his italics.

-A bibliographic citation confirming Bachelard's Poetics of Reverie as the philosophical source underlying Romanyshyn's imaginal-research appropriation of the concept.
+A bibliographic citation confirming Bachelard’s Poetics of Reverie as the primary philosophical source for Romanyshyn’s application of reverie to imaginal research methodology.

 Romanyshyn, Robert D., The Wounded Researcher: Research with Soul in Mind, 2007aside